 The RehApp is available for free, and once downloaded, it can be used in any setting without internet access.
 The chapters on Amputation, Burns, Clubfoot, Cerebral Palsy, Leprosy and Spinal Cord Injury are already available.

-Enablement, along with various experts in the field of disability, are also busy developing more chapters, including Albinism, Communication Disability, Developmental Dysplasia Hip, Epilepsy, Hearing Impairment, Juvenile Rheumatoid Arthritis, Intellectual Disabilities, Mental Health-Psychiatry, Muscular Dystrophy, Post-Polio Paralysis, Spina Bifida (and Hydrocephalus), and Stroke.
+Enablement, along with various experts in the field of disability, are also busy developing more chapters, including Communication Disability, Developmental Hip Dysplasia, Hearing Impairment, Hydrocephalus, (Juvenile) Rheumatoid Arthritis, Intellectual Disabilities, Mental Health-Psychiatry, Muscular Dystrophy, Post-Polio Paralysis.

 To contact the RehApp coordinator, please press the More info button below.